jihyeo2/BeyondTheIMSICatcher/experiment/procedures.md

 However, since I am not comfortable enough to spend $60 on products + @ on international shipping, I decided to buy one from AliExpress.
 I found a pretty decent, cheap USIM from OYEITIMES as well as their smart card reader, I bought both from them.
 Thankfully, for the software, I discovered [this gorgeous post](http://www.zhixun-wireless.top/install-and-configure-srslte-enb-epc-on-ubuntu) where you can download .rar of SIM Personalize tools.
 Thank you, John Wu!

+#### Official Document - COTS UE Application Note
+Most of the information are brought from this written by srsRAN team.
+Truly appreciate their hard work dedicated for beginners like me!

 #### How to write on USIMs

 Put a programmable USIM card into a smart card reader, connect it to your computer, and fire up the SIM Personalize tools (GRSIMWrite.exe).
 Now, click *Read Card*, then write your own IMSI, KI, and OPC.
 Click *Same with LTE* and finalize it with *Write Card* button.